01

 What if I can only charge around £150 right now?

 Then the service, retention, and operations need to work harder.
-That is where /features/weekly-cockpit, /features/payments, and /features/coach-page matter more than another motivational pricing thread.
+That is where the Weekly Cockpit, the payments surface, and the public Coach Page matter more than another motivational pricing thread.

 Why does retention matter in a client-count question?